 The Characteristics of a Visionary Leader

 The styles mentioned earlier require certain characteristics.
 For example: Autocratic leaders need confidence, boldness, charisma and the ability to get results in double-quick time Democratic leaders need charm and good teamwork skills to encourage team members to bring their best selves to every situation.
 Laissez-Fair leaders need commitment from their team to achieve results when there is little pressure to achieve in the short term.
 Coaching leaders need the ability to ask deep, critical questions to get their team thinking at different levels and develop their skillsets.
+Please check out The Tannenbaum and Schmidt Continuum of Leadership which depicts seven different styles of management differentiated by the degree of control exerted by the manager over their team.

 So, what are the skillsets that a quality visionary leader will require?